- Our Work

 - Donate now

 Fish River Station is a very special place.
 It’s a vast 180,000-hectare property in the Northern Territory with exceptionally diverse habitats including savanna woodlands, rainforests and floodplains.
-Situated alongside the Daly River, it provides sanctuary for many unique animals including 21 threatened the Northern Quoll, Gouldian Finch and Northern Masked Owl.
+Situated alongside the Daly River, it provides sanctuary for many unique animals including 21 threatened species such as the Northern Quoll, Gouldian Finch and Northern Masked Owl.

 It’s such a special place that when it went on the market in 2010, we wanted to ensure it would be managed for conservation forever so we worked with the Indigenous Land Corporation (ILC), the Australian Government’s National Reserve System Program and Pew Environment Group, to help ILC purchase it.